Jon-Hudak/astroPortfolio/src/content/testimonials/FullMoonChaos.md

 company: Full Moon Chaos
 link: https://www.fullmoonchaos.com
 name: Juliah
-image1: ./fullMoonChaosTes.jpg
+image1: /images/testimonials/fullMoonChaos.jpg
 imageAlt: Photo of Juliah
 date: 2023/1/22
-excerpt:  <p>Jon came along and turned a broken dream into reality...
-I highly recommend Jon to get the job done. <strong>No dreams are left broken!</strong></p>
+excerpt:  Jon came along and turned a broken dream into reality...
+I highly recommend Jon to get the job done. <strong>No dreams are left broken!</strong>
 ---

 Working with Jon was an absolute pleasure.
 I had a half built website that was out of my expertise to fix, thus headed to the dumpster.
 I had a vision on how I wanted my website with store integration to not only look, but operate and he exceeded my expectations.
 Jon came along and turned a broken dream into reality.
 Seeing my new site for the first time gave me an overwhelming sense of happiness and hopefulness - something I didn’t feel for it before.
 He was always eager to listen to my thoughts and ideas, be patient if a spur of the moment idea occurred and helped me walk through it.